bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 06:05 AM CT, May 22</p>
+<p class="updated_time"> Latest data: 06:45 AM CT, May 22</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 77°, which is 7° **warmer** than yesterday.
-Tomorrow is expected to be 5° **warmer** than today.
+Today's high is 75°, which is 6° **warmer** than yesterday.
+Tomorrow is expected to be 6° **warmer** than today.

 Currently:

-- 55°
+- 56°
-- Overcast
+- Mostly Cloudy
-- 72% humidity
+- 65% humidity
-- 9 mph wind
+- 11 mph wind
-- 100% cloud cover
+- 74% cloud cover
 - 29 AQI 🟩
-- 0.5 inches of rain expected in the next 48 hours
+- 0.56 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>